Tropical symmetries of cluster algebras: Fixed points of quasi-automorphisms

 \section{Fixed points of quasi-automorphisms}

 In this section, we study fixed points of quasi-homomorphisms of cluster algebras.
 We introduce the concept of stable and unstable fixed points of quas-automorphisms.
-Stable fixed points give a way to construct prime non-real modules and unstable fixed points give a way to construct cluster monomials.
+Stable fixed points give a way to construct prime non-real modules.